arifislam007/Data-Analysis-Course/README.md

 ---

-📈 **Learn by Doing**: All modules include practical exercises, real-world datasets, and projects that build your portfolio.
+📈 **Hands-On Learning**: All topics include real datasets and portfolio-building projects.

-📞 **Enroll Now** – Start your journey toward becoming a skilled Data Analyst!
+🎯 **Join Now** – Learn data analysis live, twice a week, in an engaging online environment!